 3. Concrete Support in Times of Need – Everybody needs help at times.

-- This is the reality that life happens to all of us and no one is immune to catastrophe.
+- This is the reality that life happens to all of us and no one is immune to times of challenge.

 - No matter who you are or what you currently have, you could be one illness, one fire, one job loss away from being in a really bad way.